With improved technology and easy access to internet services today, freelancing has become the next frontier for many

 At such times, instead of turning away your customers, it would be better for you to aim to hire more people to help you out.
 Just ensure that they possess the desired skills and abilities.

 Goals are crucial for staying productive and efficient.
 Without them, chances are you will not fulfill your client’s work as much as you need to maximize income.
 Short term goals include daily and weekly workloads, while long term goals include yearly income, revenue growth, client retention, etc.

-Don’t just set goals and accomplish them, but regularly circle back to your goals and see how you should adjust them.
+Don’t just set goals and accomplish them, but regularly circle back to your goals and see how you should adjust them as a freelancer.
 Don’t get stubborn, learn from your experience and feed that knowledge back into your decision-making process.

 Being a freelancer is a career unlike any other.
 With both heavy responsibility but also increase freedom, it can be a double-edged sword.
 Working to get a solid and efficient process in your workday can decrease stress while also increasing your earning potential.